 Developers who are using the Symfony PHP framework will be able to manage web application development speed.
 In fact, they will even be able to handle the speed of a single features or the entire application if required.
 The external features that are not essential may also be halted.

 Both Laravel and Symfony PHP frameworks are capable of supporting middleware.
 However, the difference is they support middleware in different ways.

 For instance, Symfony for supporting middleware whereas Laravel heavily relies on the decorator pattern for the same.
 You need to realize that both these patterns have their fair share of pros and cons.
+You can check out

 The Symfony PHP framework comes with a fine collection of reusable components, which ensures better modularity.
 The ability of Symfony to neatly and properly organize code makes it ideal for complex and sophisticated web development projects.
 This is why several experts prefer Symfony over Laravel.

 It is true that both of these frameworks are designed based on the MVC architecture.
 However, Symfony is still the best choice when it comes to code modularity and component reusability.

 The Symfony and Laravel PHP frameworks incorporate the use of ORM (Object Related Mapping) for the process of data access.
 The ORM of the Symfony framework is managed by Doctrine while the same for Laravel is handled with the help of Eloquent.

 The presence of ORML within these two PHP frameworks makes the process of data manipulation a lot simpler.
 You should also note that a number of additional options are available with the Symfony PHP framework.

 As mentioned above, both Laravel and Symfony are rich in features and suitable for a wide range of web development projects.
 However, Laravel is undoubtedly the best choice when it comes to rapid web app development.
 On the other hand, Symfony tops Laravel when it comes to the development of complex and sophisticated web applications.